 Getting an Interview

-I applied through college or university.
-The process took 2 months - interviewed at Mars.Interview Details
+I applied through a recruiter.
+The process took 4 weeks – interviewed at Mars.Interview Details

 Mars knows chocolate sales are nothing to snicker at.
 It makes such worldwide favorites as M&M's, Snickers, and the Mars bar.
 Other confections include 3 Musketeers, Dove, Milky Way, Skittles, and Twix.
 Its products portfolio also boasts Seeds of Change organic food, the Klix and Flavia beverage systems, Combos and Kudos snacks, Uncle Ben's rice, and pet food made under the Pedigree, Sheba, and Whiskas names.
 Mars owns the world's largest chewing gum maker Wm.
 Wrigley Jr. Company, as well.
 The Mars family -- including siblings and chairman John Franklyn Mars, VP Jacqueline...